 A Closer Look at Cannabis – Its Uses and Effects

-For the common man, cannabis and marihuana may seem two different entities.
+For the common man, cannabis and marijuana may seem two different entities.
 But let me begin by telling you that both of them refer to the same thing.
 It is just that when the drug is referred in the botanic sense, the plant genus is called as cannabis.
 This flowering plant genus is available in three different varieties such as –indica, sativa and ruderalis.
 These three varieties originate from the South and Central Asia.

 How Long Has This Plant Been Known to Humans?

 The plant genus that is known as cannabis has been known to man for more than hundreds of years and the plant have been used for making fiber, seed oil, rope, etc. The plant was used for medical as well as recreational purposes in a variety of ways.
-Researchers have shown that the medical use of marihuana can help alleviate pain and bring relief from stress related problems.
+Researchers have shown that the medical use of marijuana can help alleviate pain and bring relief from stress related problems.

 The drug that is commonly known as cannabis is made from the cannabis indica or cannabis sativa plant, a plant that is similar with nettles and hops.
 It grows as a wild plant in several parts of the world.
 What makes this plant really special is the fact that it contains about 400 chemicals which includes an antibiotic similar to penicillin, and cannabidiolic acid.
 These chemicals derived from cannabis plant can be put to recreational or therapeutic use.